Jeffrey Cariaso

-Jeffrey Joaquin Cariaso is a Filipino-American coach and retired professional basketball player.
-He is the former head coach of the Converge FiberXers of the Philippine Basketball Association (PBA).
+Jeffrey Joaquin Cariaso (born September 12, 1972) is a Filipino-American professional basketball coach and former player.
+He is the head coach of the Blackwater Bossing of the Philippine Basketball Association (PBA).
 He also played for various PBA teams, mostly with Alaska, for 15 seasons.
 He is known as "The Jet".
 He is also the basketball operations director of Slam Magazine Philippines.

 Playing career

 Alaska

 He was first drafted by the Alaska Aces (then known as the Alaska Milkmen) during the 1995 PBA draft as the sixth overall.
 During his rookie year, he won the Rookie of the Year Award.
 And in only his second year in the league, he achieved a rare Grand Slam with the Aces where he was instrumental in that majestic championship run, scoring the winning free throws in the All-Filipino Cup final against the Purefoods Hotdogs.

 Mobiline and Tanduay years

 Before the start of the 1997 PBA season, Cariaso was traded to the Mobiline Phone Pals (now known as the TNT Tropang Texters) where he was a primary offensive threat for the team.
 They won the special 1998 Centennial Cup.

 After his tenure with Mobiline, he was again sent to the expansion team Tanduay Rhum Masters.
 He bannered the team alongside Sonny Alvarado, Eric Menk and Rudy Hatfield.